SpoddyCoder/clonepi/README.md

 $ sudo clonepi 5e8e1777-797d-4f59-9696-4a6d42f0690a
 ```

 Or to an image file.
-This requires as much space as the source disk (ie: dont put on the same filesystem as the Pi)
+This requires as much space as the source disk (placed on a NAS or external drive)
 ```
 $ sudo clonepi /mnt/nas/pi-system-backups/pi-plex.img
 ```